microsoft/MicroHack/03-Azure/01-03-Infrastructure/05_Azure_VMware_Solution/Readme.md

 To setup the lab needed for this Microhack you will need to have the following in place:

-1. Azure Subscription
+- Azure Subscription

 Permissions for the deployment:
-2. Contributor on the subscription
+- Contributor on the subscription

 The automated script to setup the lab environment can be found under the following link: [AVS Lab Setup](./Lab/Readme.md).

+**Note: To best benefit from this Microhack, prior VMware knowledge and basic AVS knowledge are preferred.**

 ## Solution Guide